 Or, if you’d rather read about it, you can check out their article: Simple Tricks to Make Any Dishes RV Safe

-What if Your RV A/C Rattles?
+What if Your RV’s Air Conditioner Rattles?

-If you’re hearing rattling from your overhead AC unit(s), there are a few actions you can take to investigate (and hopefully address) the noise.
+Moving out of the kitchen, let’s take a look at other sources of RV rattles.
+If you’re hearing rattling from your overhead A/C unit(s), there are a few actions you can take to investigate (and hopefully address) the noise.

 Debris In or Near Fan or Blower

 It’s neither difficult nor uncommon for debris to get into the AC housing over time.
 If a twig or some other organic matter happens to move into the range of the fan blades or blower, you may hear some rattling from the area of your AC unit.
+Removing the housing and clearing the debris should resolve the RV rattle.

 Broken or Bent Fan

-A broken fan or even a bent fan blade can cause the blade to strike something internal which can, in turn, cause noise.
+A broken fan or even a bent fan blade can cause the blade to strike something internal, which can, in turn, cause noise.

 If the blade of a fan or blower is bent even slightly, it can contribute to your RV rattles by knocking against the fan housing.